Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 About me

-I offer a calm and compassionate space where you can talk openly about your experiences without pressure, judgement, or expectations about how grief should look.
+I offer a steady and supportive space where you can talk openly about your experiences without pressure, judgement, or expectations about how grief should look.

-My approach is steady and responsive to what you bring.
-I understand that starting counselling can feel like a significant step, especially when life already feels uncertain.
+My approach is gentle and responsive to what you bring.
+I understand that beginning counselling can feel like a significant step, especially when life already feels uncertain.

 If you would like to know more about my background and approach, you can read more about me below.